-17 Unique Subscription Boxes for Men (That Aren’t Dollar Shave Club)
+12 Unique Subscription Boxes for Men (That Aren’t Dollar Shave Club)

 Shipping Details: Only ships within United States

-What You’ll Get: Each month Basic MAN delivers the essentials: a new t-shirt, pair of boxer-briefs, and a pair of socks.
-All items are made from high-quality fabrics like modal and jersey blended cotton

-Shipping Details: Ships worldwide from U.S. around the 5th of each month.

-Still hunting for his perfect present?
+Still hunting for the perfect box?

 Check out our full collection of subscription boxes for men.